trento-project/trento-project.github.io/content/releases/2.0.0/index.md

 summary: "Available beginning of May’23, Trento 2.0.0 brings major changes to the architecture of the solution..."
 layout: test
 image: "trento-release-2-0-0-hero@2x.png"
-# no need for the "summary" parameter as it is not displayed in any previews
 ---
 ![Trento Release Version 2.0.0](trento-release-2-0-0-hero@2x.png)